How to Ask for Your Job Back and Get Rehired

 Here are tips you can use to try to get your old job back:

 Resign Gracefully.
-Before you leave, do everything you can to ensure you resign on good terms.
+Before you leave, do everything you can to ensure you resigned on good terms.
 Here's advice on how to resign from a job.
-Leaving on the best terms possible will help you keep a foot in the door at the company and up your chances of getting rehired.
+Leaving on the best terms possible will help you keep a foot in the door of the company and up your chances of getting rehired.
 If you didn't leave on the best of terms, it might be difficult to get rehired.
 You could reach out to your former manager to try and smooth things over.

 Make a Decision.
 Don't make a hasty decision.
 Be sure you want to go back.
 Don't go back just because it's the path of least resistance and it's easier to ask for your job back than it is to start your job search over.
 Be sure it's the right move from both a career and a personal perspective.

 Ask for Your Job.
 If you decide you do want to go back to work for your former employer, you can request an in-person meeting or send a letter or email message asking for your job back.
 Here's a sample letter to ask for your job back and a template that you can edit to fit your personal circumstances.

 What Else Can You Do?
 Check on other jobs at the company.
 If your job has been filled, inquire about other openings you might be qualified for.
 Companies are likely to consider rehiring ex-employees who have done a good job for them in the past.
 There may even be a position that's a better fit than the job you left.

 Be Prepared to Explain.
 Be prepared to answer questions — lots of questions.
 Prepare answers to questions about why you quit, why you want your job back, and why the company should rehire you.
 You'll need to be convincing and sell the company on giving you a second chance.